darynwhite/Conda-for-Interns/README.md

 # Desktop setup of Conda environment
+*This repository and code were developed using macOS and have not been tested in other environments.*

+Please reach out to @darynwhite if you are having any problems

 ## Using this package to install MiniConda in a bash terminal
 #### Fresh install via script only
 ```